nhs-r-community/demos-and-how-tos/shiny/access_html_elements/README.md

 ## What is going on in the JavaScript

-This is the JavScript snippet:
+This is the JavaScript snippet:

 ```js
 // There are 4 elements with slider-label as class name, the first one is